kmjamsheed0/force_sell_products/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add optional or mandatory add-on products to the cart with a main item.
-Automatically link and sell additional products effortlessly.
+Add optional or mandatory add-ons to the cart with main items.
+Create smart bundles that automatically link and sell additional products effortlessly.

 == Description ==
-**Force Sell For WooCommerce | Smart Cart Bundles** allows you to add optional or mandatory add-on products to the cart whenever a main item is added.
+**Force Sells For WooCommerce** allows you to add optional or mandatory add-on products to the cart whenever a main item is added.

 - Automatically link and sell additional products with ease.
 - When a main item is added to the cart, its associated linked products are also added.